-FIAF, in collaboration with the American Friends of the Paris Opera & Ballet, brings you exclusive access to stream the performance from Monday, March 8 to Sunday, March 14, and takes you behind the scenes with the creative team on Thursday, March 11 at 12:30pm ET.
+FIAF, in collaboration with the American Friends of the Paris Opera & Ballet, brings you exclusive access to watch the performance from Monday, March 8 to Sunday, March 14, and takes you behind the scenes with the creative team on Thursday, March 11 at 12:30pm ET.

-Swedish choreographer Alexander Ekman, a sparkling personality on the contemporary dance scene, and his long time acolyte, Swedish composer Mikael Karlsson will discuss their creative process behind the conception and realization of Play, as well as their long-standing collaboration.
+On March 11, Alexander Ekman, a sparkling personality on the contemporary dance scene, and his long time acolyte, Swedish composer Mikael Karlsson will discuss their creative process behind the conception and realization of Play, as well as their long-standing collaboration.
 In conversation with New York Times theater critic Laura Cappelle, they will also consider specific challenges of this production—their first joint project presented at Palais Garnier—and look forward to future projects.